pinellolab/haystack_bio/README.md

 The file is a tab delimited text file with three columns containing

 1. The sample name (cell type)
-2. The path of the corresponding bam file
+2. The path of the corresponding BAM file
 3. The path of the gene expression file.
 Note that this last column is optional.

 ```